- Death At Mounts Road Amy Denio-Tom Dyer 4:16

 - Christmas In Olympia Tom Dyer and the True Olympians 3:00

-Tom Dyer is a Pacific Northwest fellow, a rather noisy, fairly prolific one.
+Tom Dyer is a Pacific Northwest fellow, a rather noisy, fairly prolific one with 17 releases since 2009.

 Earlier in the year, he released Songs To Annoy Small Children and other family favorites.
 It is real nice.